Orivex/ScannerToPrinter/README.md

 # Step 4

-Search for valid scanners in "foundScanners.txt" (For each driver) Search for valid scanners in "foundPrinters.txt"
+Search for valid scanners in "foundScanners.txt" (For each driver) <br /> <br />
+Search for valid scanners in "foundPrinters.txt" <br />

-Exactly write them into the textfield
+Exactly write them into the textfield <br />

-Select the right driver
+Select the right driver <br />

-Type the number of scans you want (NOT COPIES!), The scanner will continuously carry on scanning
+Type the number of scans you want (NOT COPIES!), The scanner will continuously carry on scanning <br />

 START